 microsystem.
 Includes all of the environmental, social, and political groups that directly impact the individual, especially as a child during early development: the family (nuclear and extended), the school, the neighborhood, friends and peers, and sometimes religious affiliations.
 It can also include the person’s internal biology.

 Milan model of strategic therapy.
-A strategic therapy model originally based on uses of family paradox and counterparadox; developed in Milan, Italy, by Maria Selvini Palazzoli and her associates.
+A strategic therapy model originally based on uses of family paradox and counter-paradox; developed in Milan, Italy, by Maria Selvini Palazzoli and her associates.

 Miller, Scott.
 A solution-focused therapist and author who did extensive work with Insoo Kim Berg.